bearcove/vixen/internal/SERVICE.md

 **Rationale**:
 - TCP sockets are universally supported and work across all platforms
-- Env vars allow easy override for remote workers (e.g., `tcp://build-server:9001`)
+- Env vars allow easy override for remote workers (e.g., `tcp://build-server:9001`).
+Services do not share a filesystem; execd inputs/outputs are CAS-only.
 - Defaults mean zero configuration for common case
 - rapace's stream transport works with any `AsyncRead + AsyncWrite` (including `tokio::net::TcpStream`)
 - Future migration to SHM or Unix sockets is straightforward